JAGADABICHANDRASEKHARVARMA/Java-Codes/README.md

 23. how to create Interface and how to use implements and how to achieve the things in interface. sample code is in "InterfaceDemo.java".
 24. How to create a object in interface using interface as a reference and implemnents as object. sample code is in "InterfaceDemo2.java".
 25. Anonymous Inner Class sample code is availabe in "AnonymousInnerClassDemo.java".
+26. Functional Interface and using lambda expression in java. sample code is in "FunctionalInterfaceDemo.java".

 # follow @java_pirates on Instagram for more concepts of Java